-In a perfect world, when you're ready to purchase a home using your VA loan benefits your financial slate is clean.
+In a perfect world, when you're ready to purchase a home using your VA loan benefits, your financial slate is clean.

-When it comes to having debts, lenders can live with a certain amount.
+When it comes to having derogatory credit, lenders can live with a certain amount.
 They'll often have an in-house cap for the amount of derogatory credit (things like collections and judgments) for a loan file.
 Maybe it's $3,000 or $5,000 or more.
 Prospective borrowers who come in under that benchmark can move forward with the process.

 Veterans and active military members who are either delinquent or in default on a federally assisted loan cannot meet the VA's definition of a satisfactory credit risk.
 And that means VA lenders will be forced to turn you away.